maintaina-com/hordectl/README.md

-query   output yaml format representations of backend data for which an exporter is either builtin or provided by the app import  generate backend data from [potentially incomplete ] yaml repesentations and builder defaults if builtin or provided by the app patch   manipulate resources with one-shot commands. app     TODO run app specific apps implemented in your app.
+query   output yaml format representations of backend data for which an exporter is either builtin or provided by the app import  generate backend data from [potentially incomplete ] yaml repesentations and builder defaults if builtin or provided by the app patch   manipulate resources with one-shot commands. app     TODO run app specific commands implemented in your app.